sayarkarmakar/sayarkarmakar.github.io/index.md

 </table>

 <h2> Recent Updates</h2>
+Feb 2021: Our [Paper](https://arxiv.org/abs/2012.08223) "Long-term prediction intervals with many covariates" got a revision request from Journal of Time-series Analysis.

 Jan 2021: Our [Paper](https://doi.org/10.1016/j.jmva.2021.104726) "Shrinkage Estimation with Singular Priors and an Application to Small Area Estimation" is now accepted in Journal of Multivariate Analysis.

 Jan 2021: We submitted a [Paper](https://arxiv.org/abs/2005.04211) where we proposed some algorithms with provable guarantees on depth-2 neural nets.